Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 You need to [enable mixed contents](#mixed-content) to download archives.
 Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

+You should be able to update this script directly from your userscript loader e.g., Tampermonkey, and you should do so to keep this script up to date.

 [⇧ Back to table of contents](#table-of-contents)

 ## About

 This userscript is an extract from my private master script and only contains the download function and another function to prevent PEBKAC accidents.
 It adds shortcut buttons to let you download archives, torrents en masse directly from gallery lists on e-hentai.org via official methods.
 It can also use the H@H downloader if you qualify.
-It works on all gallery list pages on, which includes the search page and the favourites page.
-All gallery list display modes are supported.
+It works on all gallery list pages, which includes the search page and the favourites page, and all gallery list display modes are supported.
+You should be able to update this script directly from your userscript loader e.g., Tampermonkey.

 This is not a crawler and uses official methods that are not free except for the ehtracker torrents.
 You will need to have enough GP or credits to download archives, and you will only be entitled to use the H@H downloader if you are running a H@H client.
 The upside is that this may be the fastest option for mass downloads, and it is unlikely that you will get banned for using this script, unless you overuse the batch download feature.
 This script is also safer in that you do not need to submit your username and password to any application.
 I have confidence in the readability of my code, so you are welcome to check the code if you are unnecessarily worried.